codefellows-portland-javascript-401d2/http-hello-goodbye-world/LAB-Part2.md

 Add three more options to your server and enhance the response.

+Make sure you are returning status code and response type.

 ## Directions

 * Add at least three new possible responses, at least one covering each of the following: